mh-cz/GameMaker-InputBox/README.md

 A simple single-line box for string entries

-You should rather use https://github.com/mh-cz/gmtf
+You should rather use [https://github.com/mh-cz/gmtf  ](https://github.com/mh-cz/Gamemaker-Multiline-Inputbox)
-it's a bit faster and has more stuff in it
+it's faster and has more stuff in it

 <p align="center" width="100%">